 By MICK ROBERTS ©

-ABOUT the same time as the Corrimal Hotel opened for business over 110 years ago, quite a lot of excitement was being created by “a small coterie of feminine busybodies” to abolish the barmaid, according to the Australian Brewers Journal of 1902.
+ABOUT the same time as the Corrimal Hotel opened for business on the NSW South Coast almost 120 years ago, quite a lot of excitement was being created by “a small coterie of feminine busybodies” to abolish the barmaid, according to the Australian Brewers Journal of 1902.

-One suggestion was that no women under the age of 31 should be pouring the frothy delight.
+One suggestion was that no women under the age of 31 should be pouring beer.
 A suggestion, The Australian Brewers Journal commented, would do away altogether with “our fair bar tenders, as no bar-lady would ever own up to being 31”.

-Thankfully for barmaid Connie Gumley and her many satisfied customers the proposal was never adopted, and barmaids continued to serve-up beer in NSW’s pubs.
+Thankfully for one-time Corrimal barmaid Connie Gumley, and her many satisfied customers, the proposal was never adopted, and women continued to serve-up beer in NSW’s pubs.

 Connie began her long career in hospitality at a time when the Strand Theatre – which almost sat in the pub’s backyard – was screening Come September starring Rock Hudson, and The Guns of Navorone with Gregory Peck.